Basic Approach

 To ensure responsible procurement, employees in charge of procurement receive training to raise their awareness of the ENEOS Group Philosophy, the ENEOS Group Code of Conduct, procurement policies and applicable laws and regulations.

 In contracts, which are the basis for purchasing transactions, and in the procurement guidelines for business partners established by each Group company, suppliers are asked to implement initiatives in 12 areas, including compliance, environment and human rights.
+The procurement guidelines also contain provisions for setting wages that at least meet minimum wage standards and payment of premium wages (overtime and holidays).
+All Group companies are required to comply with these guidelines.

-In fiscal 2022, based on the results of human rights due diligence and the Corporate Human Rights Benchmark (CHRB) assessment, we continued to focus efforts on “consideration of human rights factors in supplier selection.”
+In fiscal 2023, based on the results of human rights due diligence and the Corporate Human Rights Benchmark (CHRB) assessment, we continued to focus efforts on “consideration of human rights factors in supplier selection.”
 For details, see Human Rights Due Diligence.

 CSR Procurement Workflow